Isolated in the White House, Trump struggles to project a sense of normalcy after canceled debate

 But Trump has been convinced that he is fully healed, telling Bartiromo he is no longer taking most of the medications prescribed to him to fight the disease.
 Trump planned to join conservative radio host Rush Limbaugh on Friday for a virtual rally.

 While Trump has been working from the Oval Office, many West Wing staffers are working remotely and steering clear of the president and colleagues who are infected.
-White House chief of staff Mark Meadows and Trump’s social media director, Dan Scavino, are among the few officials who have spent time with Trump in recent days.
+White House Chief of Staff Mark Meadows and Trump’s social media director, Dan Scavino, are among the few officials who have spent time with Trump in recent days.

 With the president isolated, several campaign surrogates stepped up their campaigning.
 Trump’s son Donald Trump Jr. headlined a crowded rally Thursday in Panama City Beach, Fla., with several dozen people gathered indoors.
 Few wore masks.